absmach/magistrala-docs/docs/blogs/user-guide.md

 ### Using the API

-Magistrala also provides RESTful API access for seamless integration with web services and applications.
+SuperMQ also provides RESTful API access for seamless integration with web services and applications.
 You can use standard HTTP methods to interact with the platform, making it easy to integrate with existing web-based systems.No additional installation is required for this, as you can use tools like curl or any HTTP client library in your preferred programming language.

 Let's revisit the CLI process, but this time using the API.
 Here's how to achieve the same results with API commands.